Olympus 14-42mm f/3.5-5.6 EZ ED M.Zuiko Digital

 I've tried two copies of this lens and while its size and build makes it highly attractive I've been unhappy with the limited sharpness.reviewed September 2nd, 2014

 The mediocre resolution means that I've given up the convenience of the lens for the old Lumix 14-45 and thereby lies a tale.

 If I compare your resolution charts for the two lenses I see very little difference but in practice one is fit for A4 prints and one for A3.

 If small size is important this lens will do the job although a good quality compact will do much better.

 Watch for shutter shake as I found with my E-M10 ; after using the electronic shutter resolution improved.

 PostScript...
 I've tried to like this lens but it's the poorest piece of glass I've ever purchased.
 If you never print large it will do but why tolerate it when something like a tiny Sony RX100 blows it out of the water for IQ?

-8 out of 10 points and recommended by Perry Rhodan (22 reviews)Very very small.
-Very sharp for a kitlens.
+6 out of 10 points and not recommended by Perry Rhodan (28 reviews)Very very small.
+Pretty sharp for a kitlens.
 Extremely fast AF on EM10No hood. (only 28mm wide ;-) Lots of problems getting good focus.
 IQ not enough for the 16mp bodies.
 Get the pana 12 32!

-Incredible.
-My copy is very good across the board.
 Does much better compared to my sony 16-50 on my nex6.
 The AF is so quick, it's lightning fast.
-The zoom speed can be set in 3 speeds to your liking, works very well.
-The AF ring is somewhat small, but hey that's what tiny pancake zooms are all about, compromises.
+The zoom speed can be set in 3 speeds to your liking, works ok.
+The MF ring is compromised.
 In contrast to the new and tiny panasonic 12-32, this oly does have an MF-ring on the lens.
-The IQ and AF speed look comparable to the pany.
-Only wishing oly made it 24mm on the wide side.
-To my surprise it does rather well in macro.reviewed March 20th, 2014 (purchased for $200)
+The IQ and AF speed of the pany are better.
+IQ is just ok for a kitlens.
+The pana does make my omd em10 really shine!reviewed March 20th, 2014 (purchased for $200)